initqp/somd_tutorials/2.active_learning_1/README.md

 Then copy the two `psf` files to the `data` directory (or you could use the provided pseudopotential files).

 ## Step 1.
-Generate initial training set
+Generate initial training set.

 Before starting the active learning process, an initial training set should be established.
 This training set will be invoked to train a set of initial NEPs during the first iteration of the active learning process.
-Thus, the configuration space covered by this the initial training set should not be too narrow.
+Thus, the configuration space covered by this initial training set should not be too narrow.
 To this end, we will perform an initial simulation under a little higher temperature (700 K).
 And the total number of simulation steps will be 250.
 For complex systems, you may invoke more complicated protocols to